 These prerequisites include a properly framed alcove — with straight walls and a level base — and up-to-code water supply and drain plumbing.
 Because the shower stall doesn't include an access panel for the plumbing, you should install a panel in the wall behind the shower so you can repair the valve when necessary.

-Prepare the subfloor by checking level with a 4-foot level and using floor leveling compound to fill in depressions and to correct slopes.
+Prepare the subfloor by checking level with a 4-foot level and using floor leveling compound to fill in depressions and correct slopes.
 Before you level the floor, make sure to cut a 4-inch hole for the drain.
-Use a hole saw or reciprocating saw.
+Wear eye protection and use a hole saw or reciprocating saw.

-Install the water supply plumbing, including the valve and the drop-ell for the shower head.
+Install the water supply plumbing, including the shower valve and the drop-ell for the showerhead.
 The valve should be from 36 to 48 inches above the floor, keeping in mind whether children or adults will primarily use the shower.
-If your shower stall has a pre-cut hole, install the valve to conform with the placement of the hole.
+If your shower stall has a precut hole, install the valve to conform with the placement of the hole.
 If you have to cut a hole, do it with a hole saw of the size recommended by the shower valve manufacturer.

 Screw the drain assembly into the hole in the bottom of the shower before setting the stall in the framing.
 This is easiest to do if you lay the stall on its side so you can reach both sides of the base.
 Insert the drain from the top side and tighten the locking nut from the underside, using adjustable pliers.
 Be sure to properly install all gaskets that came with the drain according to the instructions provided.